samkhm/Photography_project/README.md

 # PHOTOGRAPHIC WEBSITE
-This project is for my site I designed for the purpose of advertising my Job to the world.
+This project is for my site I designed for the purpose of advertising my Job to the world.<br> This is a photography web page showing what takes place in my team with samples of the photos and how you can access us.
 ## Author
 @samkhm